Hereditary peer: Number of hereditary peers

 The number of peers has varied considerably with time.
 At the end of the Wars of the Roses, which killed many peers, and degraded or attainted many others, there were only 29 Lords Temporal; but the population of England was also much smaller then.
-The Tudors doubled the number of Peers, creating many but executing others; at the death of Queen Elizabeth I, there were 59.
+The Tudors doubled the number of Peers, creating many but executing others.
+At the death of Queen Elizabeth I, there were 59.

-The number of peers then grew under the Stuarts and all later monarchs.
+The number of peers grew under the Stuarts and all later monarchs.
 By the time of Queen Anne's death in 1714, there were 168 peers.
 In 1712, Queen Anne was called upon to create 12 peers in one day in order to pass a government measure, more than Queen Elizabeth I had created during a 45-year reign.

 Several peers were alarmed at the rapid increase in the size of the Peerage, fearing that their individual importance and power would decrease as the number of peers increased.
 Therefore, in 1719, a bill was introduced in the House of Lords to place a limitation on the Crown's power.
 It sought to permit no more than six new creations, and thereafter one new creation for each other title that became extinct.
-But it did allow the Crown to bestow titles on members of the Royal Family without any such limitation.
-The Bill was rejected in its final stage in the Lords, but it was passed in the Lords when it was reintroduced in the next year.
-Nonetheless, the House of Commons rejected the Peerage Bill by 269 to 177.
+It allowed the Crown to bestow titles on members of the Royal Family without any such limitation.
+The Bill was rejected in its final stage in the Lords.
+It was passed in the Lords when it was reintroduced in the next year.
+The House of Commons rejected the Peerage Bill by 269 to 177.

 George III was especially profuse with the creation of titles, mainly due to the desire of some of his Prime Ministers to obtain a majority in the House of Lords.
 During his 12 years in power, Lord North had about 30 new peerages created.
 During William Pitt the Younger's 17-year tenure, over 140 new peerages were awarded.

 A restriction on the creation of peerages, but only in the Peerage of Ireland, was enacted under the Acts of Union 1800 that combined Ireland and Great Britain into the United Kingdom in 1801.
-New creations were restricted to a maximum of one new Irish peerage for every three existing Irish peerages that became extinct, excluding those held concurrently with an English or British peerage; only if the total number of Irish peers dropped below 100 could the Sovereign create one new Irish peerage for each extinction.
+New creations were restricted to a maximum of one new Irish peerage for every three existing Irish peerages that became extinct, excluding those held concurrently with an English or British peerage.
+Only if the number of Irish peers dropped below 100 could the sovereign create one new Irish peerage for each extinction.

-There were no restrictions on creations in the Peerage of the United Kingdom.
-The Peerage continued to swell through the 19th century.
+There were no restrictions on creations in the Peerage of the United Kingdom, which continued to swell through the 1800s.
 In the 20th century, there were even more creations, as Prime Ministers were again eager to secure majorities in the House of Lords.
-Peerages were handed out not to honour the recipient but to give him a seat in the House of Lords.
+Peerages were handed out not to honour the recipient, but to give them a seat in the House of Lords.